Find schools that offer these popular programs

 Listed below are a few other choices for careers in health care specialties:

 Occupational Health and Safety Specialist

 Those who are interested in health care but prefer to enforce the law instead of interpreting it may be interested in becoming occupational health and safety specialists.
 These specialists inspect office buildings and other workplaces to ensure that worker-safety regulations are being followed.
 They may also be involved in investigating workplace injuries and training employees.
 A bachelor's degree in a field related to occupational health is the minimum requirement for this career, although a master's degree may be required by employers.
-As of May 2015, the median annual salary for occupational health and safety specialists was $70,210, according to the BLS.
-The BLS projects that this field will grow at a slower-than-average pace of 4% from 2014 to 2024.
+As of May 2017, the median annual salary for occupational health and safety specialists was $71,780, according to the BLS.
+The BLS projects that this field will grow at an average pace of 8% from 2016 to 2026.

 The job of claims examiner may be good for anyone interested in health care insurance.
 These workers review health insurance claims and then authorize or deny payment of the claim amount.
 Although a high school diploma is the minimum requirement, a bachelor's degree or some experience in the field may increase job prospects.
 Claims examiners may be required to obtain a license in some states.
-According to the BLS, the 2015 median annual salary for claims adjusters, examiners and investigators, including health care claims examiners, was $63,060.
-While employment growth for this career field is expected to be slower than average at 3% from 2014 to 2024, the BLS reports that much of the growth will be in the health insurance industry.
+According to the BLS, the 2017 median annual salary for claims adjusters, examiners and investigators, including health care claims examiners, was $64,900.
+While employment growth for this career field is expected to decline 1% from 2016 to 2026, the BLS reports that much of the growth will be in the health insurance industry.